kajal1801/kajal1801/README.md

 <h1 align="center">Hello!
 I'm Kajal Jaiswal! 👋</h1>

 - 🔭 I’m currently volunteering as :
-       An Outreach Lead at GFG SNU Chapter,
-       A Core Team Member of SKEPSIS and
        An Outreach Lead at Codechef SNU Chapter.

 - 🌱 I’m currently learning :
-       Basic programming using Javascript,
+       Basic programming using Python,
-       Data Structures and Algorithms and
+       Data Structures and Algorithms, and
-       Frontend Development using HTML, CSS and Js.
+       Object Oriented Programming in Java.

 - 🤔 I’m looking for help with :
-       open-source contributions.
+       open-source contribution opportunities.

 - 💬 Ask me about :
        Competitive Programming,
        Data Structures & Algorithms and